 - sound research, analytical, comprehension and decision-making skills

-- how to make use of appropriate references and resources as tools that help you to decide whether a trade mark meets the requirements for registration.
-This includes teaching you how to use the tools to apply the tests set out in case law, and to apply precedent appropriately.
+- How to make use of appropriate references and resources.
+This includes teaching you how to use the tools to consistently apply the tests set out in case law

-- teamwork and time management training, which are fundamental to making an effective contribution to your examination team.
+- Teamwork and time management training, which are fundamental to being an effective member of an examination team

 You will be required to meet particular milestones in each stage of the training program, and each stage must be completed before advancing to the next stage of the program.
 Throughout the program, you will be required to examine trade marks under the supervision of a workplace coach.
 On completion of the program, you will gain the delegation to examine trade marks independently.